Hours after anti-Israel hackers said they would strike the websites of the Tel Aviv

 Stock Exchange and El Al, both sites were taken offline overnight on Monday.

-The Tel Aviv Stock Exchange website made a swift recovery and
+Tel Aviv Stock Exchange website made a swift recovery and was back

 into the morning.RELATED:Hackers post 1000s of Israeli credit card numbers 'Saudi hacker disseminates third harmful file'